KalaayPT/Profit-Taker-Guide/tldr.md

 One of the most useful tools to help you with Profit-Taker is the On-Call Railjack crewmate.
 It is free to use after you have bought one from ticker in fortuna, stays for 3 minutes after you have summoned it and it can help you kill enemies around you or cover elements you havent covered (toxin in particular).

 They can have different stats, and the ones you should prioritize are combat, repair and endurance, in that order.
-Elite crewmates (unlocked at Command r10) can have additional perk, and you one you want most for efficient runs is the +150%cc buff.
+Elite crewmates (unlocked at Command r10) can have additional perks, and the one you want most for efficient runs is the +150%cc buff.
 It comes in secondary and primary variants and is a bonus additive to other cc mods.
 Generally speaking, any crewmate with a cc perk is better than one without it.

 An ideal Crewmate would look somewhat like this:
 ![crewmate](https://cdn.profit-taker.com/crew.png)